Cloud based EHR vs Server based EHR

 EMR is a piece of software, which means it requires a network architecture to function.
 When you choose a client server-based EMR system, your practice invests in necessary servers and infrastructure to host the EMR, and provide the necessary maintenance and security to store and manage the data.
 Until recently, client server EMRs were the norm for most medical practices.

-Pros of Client Server Based EMRs
+Advantages of Client Server Based EMRs

 - Extensive customization options, including integration with other practice management software through third-party interfaces.